-Check to see if your local or provincial construction association is a member of CCA.
+Check to see if your local or provincial construction association is a member of the Canadian Construction Association (CCA).
 If so, by joining one of these associations as a full member, you automatically become a member of CCA.
 A percentage of the membership fees that you pay to the local or provincial association will be remitted to CCA to cover our membership fees.

 - COO Council

 Consisting of the CCA partner association COOs, the council promotes sound, efficient and progressive practices in the administration and management of construction associations, facilitates discussion and promotes a united effort in finding solutions regarding common issues of concern, and stimulates association activities through the sharing and dissemination of ideas, programs and services.